graphaware/graphaware-starter/README.md

 Then explore the code and replace it with your own.
 The code is a simple "Friendship Strength Counter" which

 * tracks the sum of all friendship strengths in the graph using a dedicated node and a Transaction-Driven Framework Module
-* exposes is using an API build using the Framework
+* exposes is using a REST API built using the Framework

 ### Deploy & Run